-Since 1996, NIGMS has provided interim funding to some unfunded competing continuation R01 applications that fall within 10 percentile points of the range in which the Institute awarded grants during that review cycle (which culminates in a meeting of the National Advisory General Medical Sciences Council).
+One of the consequences of today's highly competitive process of applying for grant support from the National Institutes of Health is that productive laboratories may experience lapses in funding and may lose valuable resources and highly trained staff, not to mention momentum in ongoing research.
+Since 1996, NIGMS has provided interim funding to some unfunded, unamended renewal research project grant (R01) applications that fall within 10 percentile points of the funding range in which the Institute awarded grants during that review cycle (which culminates in a meeting of the National Advisory General Medical Sciences Council).
 The maximum level of funding typically has been one-third of the grant's current noncompeting direct costs for a 12-month period.

 Some of the key administrative details of the interim funding policy are:

-We monitor the interim funding process closely to determine if it provides the desired benefit.
+Staff monitors the interim funding process closely to determine if it provides the desired benefit.
 We welcome your comments on this policy, as well as your suggestions for other ways in which NIGMS can continue to address the needs and concerns of the biomedical research community.